-You are holding in your hands first update of the Ultra HD Forum Guidelines, unified into a single document.
-This book introduces the concepts of a foundation layer and an enhancement layer.
+This new version 2.2 of the Ultra HD Forum Guidelines offers a holistic view of all the different technologies applied to UHD into one single document.
+This book introduces the concepts of a foundation layer with readily available mature technologies and an enhancement layer with newer technology.